facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 https://www.autopsy.com

 # 5. Extracting the device.
-In most cases the IC can be read in stiu and will not need to be removed from the board.
+In most cases the IC can be read in stiu and will not need to be removed from the PCB in the target device.

 ## **Method 1 - IC dumped while on PCB**
 Whilst this is best performed on a dead and off device on the bench, I have succesfully performed extrations on powered on and running units.

 Open the case of the target unit and and disconnect the hard drive.
-If the hard drive remains connected too much power may be be drawn and your extraction equipment may fail or be damaged!!
+As the unit is gping to first be powered via the extraction equipment, if the hard drive remains connected too much power may be be drawn and your extraction equipment may fail or be damaged!!
 Be aware that this method powers up the CPU on the unit and therefore may write log files to the IC.
 Depending on the goals of your investigation this may be a consideration.

 Locate the flash IC chip and confirm its identity via its part number.
 You can then also confirm its pinout via its datasheet.
 Commonly seen manufacturers include Winbond and MXIC.